Behold the society we will build. Behold the reason that we seek your destruction.

 So you see, consciously or otherwise, you are already fighting for a society where compartmentalisation will disappear as work itself disappears: when the individual may at last be completely true to himsef because he will no longer be churning out the commodity and its lie (that topsy turvy world where the reflected image is more important than the authentic).

 6) Whilst sabotaging production, hasn't it ever occurred to you what fun it might be to sabotage the weapons of repression (such as the bureaucratic machine, the cops, the quality control people, the information services or the town planners)?
-In that case, you have come to realise that:

 (a) The commodity system is proficient at recuperating partial sabotage for the advantage of the system.
 Sabotage confined to the sabotage of products does not destroy the commodity system, for the poor quality thereby brought about merely adds to the premature obsolescence perfected by the employers as a means of forcing the rapid and regular replacement of purchases.
 Furthermore, sabotage, like any act of terrorism, breathes new life into the spectacle's stock of images by offering the indispensable negative images (such as the hateful saboteur, the ghastly arsonist preying on warehouses...).